 So how DO YOU get the WOW wide angle photos?

-Let's look at the four mistakes beginners make using a wide angle and how you can correct each of them for more powerful images.
+Let's look at the five mistakes beginners make using a wide angle and how you can correct each of them for more powerful images.

 - Read the description of what a wide angle lens does (above) one more time.
 Notice that they are designed to distort and stretch perspective.